The 2019 Allocations Act has been posted, and the transfers and subsidies to go to each of South Africa’s 26 universities and universities of the era.

 R60,000 to R67,000:

-the University of KwaZulu-Natal, University of Pretoria, Vaal University of Technology, University of Fort Hare, University of the Western Cape, University of Johannesburg.
+the University of KwaZulu-Natal, the University of Pretoria, Vaal University of Technology, the University of Fort Hare, the University of the Western Cape, and the University of Johannesburg.

 R52,000 to R58,000: